0dataapp/small-web-app-ring/README.md

 _A webring for web apps_

-This <a href="https://ring.0data.app">appring</a> supports projects that are functional without signing into an account.
+This [appring](https://ring.0data.app) supports projects that are functional without signing into an account.
 It is not necessary for it to be [0data](https://0data.app) or a [Progressive web app](https://en.wikipedia.org/wiki/Progressive_web_application), but these would be ideal.
 Doorless is another way of saying 'someone can show up and start using it immediately'.

 Inspired by [XXIIVV/webring](https://github.com/XXIIVV/webring) and [indiewebring](https://indieweb.org/indiewebring).